 What are you interested in?

-Find out more about the different volunteer opportunities to support our valuable work protecting fish and fishing.
+Find out more about the different volunteer opportunities to support our valuable work protecting fish, fishing and the environment.

 Why is Volunteering and this Guide Important?

 Angling is mostly a leisure pursuit and the majority of clubs are non profit making, heavily reliant upon volunteers for essential personnel such as committee members and water bailiffs.
 Volunteering is essential but subject to certain legislation.

 For this reason, angling organisations must be aware of the legalities and ethics involved, protecting both the organisation and volunteer.
 An awareness of Best Practice will better equip clubs to provide the best volunteering experience, thus showcasing angling.

 Our Volunteering Best Practice Guide has been published in partnership with the Environment Agency and covers the key aspects of working with volunteers, providing advice and signposting further information.
 If you would like a copy please fill out the form below.

 Volunteering Best Practice GuideFill out the form to download a copy of the Volunteering Best Practice Guide